New Jersey scientist buys Pittston Plaza to reinforce sense of community

 “What does the community want,” asked Chiu.
 “Community is very important and my role is to help, not to hurt.”

-Chiu, co-founder, president, and chief technical officer of Grafoid Inc., is also an inventor with 31 patents filed.
+Chiu, co-founder, and former president, of Grafoid Inc., retired in 2017.
+He is also an inventor with 31 patents filed.
 He has also purchased the Luzerne Shopping Center in Scranton.
 He claims he decided to make the purchase after researching at Harvard University, how “big business” is taking over a lot of jobs in the retail arena.
 Especially since the COVID-19 pandemic.

 “Harvard is one of the oldest institutions and it’s infectious,” Chiu explained.
 “Amazon has taken over a lot of jobs, so, how can we create jobs for locals?
 By reinforcing existing community centers.
 It is an external force that people need certain things.
 So, when tenants start working together and understanding one another, they find it helpful.
 It’s simply being a good neighbor.”